How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 4. Use Yellow Sticky Traps as Early Warning

-Sticky traps placed near your growing trays catch adult gnats before they can lay eggs.
+Sticky traps (available on our Amazon storefront) placed near your growing trays catch adult gnats before they can lay eggs.
 While traps alone won't eliminate an infestation, they're excellent for:

 • Early detection of fungus gnats